benjaminjkern/cuttlefishlang/README.md

 ```

 The `|` is a guard, and it reads as "such that".
 In words, the function says:
 "Factorial is a function, if the input is a `0` it returns `1`, otherwise if the input is an integer `x` such that `x` is greater than `0`, then it returns `x` times the factorial of `x - 1`.
-If the input does not match any above patterns, the function will throw an error."
+If the input does not match any above patterns, the function will throw an error.
+If the input is anything else, the function will throw an error."

 Here are map and filter implemented in Cuttlefish: